HULKs/hulk/docs/framework/filtering.md

 - FutureQueue/Filtering
     - Overview: Time diagram/plot
     - Motivation: Filters need to have monotonic updates
-        - What needs a filter module to do in each cycle?
+        - What needs a filter node to do in each cycle?
             - Roll-back temporary measurements from last cycle
             - Apply persistent measurements
             - Temporarily apply temporary measurements